matteoferla/pyfurby/README.md

 * [software](software.md)

 On the software side, I was disappointed that Alexa not on an Echo cannot play music.
-However, making it server a jupyter notebook and having a nice API (pyfurby) mean that it's rather fun.
+However, making it serve a jupyter notebook and having a nice API (`pyfurby`) mean that it's rather fun.
+As a result it is not a Furbexa, but a pyfurby.
+What do you reckon Furby?

+    from pyfurby import Furby
+    furby = Furby()
+    furby.say('I rather have my fur back on, you creep!')

 In fact, I am going to find someone who can sew to make him a lab coat so he can give instructions at open days.